SabotagePerformanceAppraisals/seattle-scrum/_posts/2020-03-14-you-wont-change-your-organization-without-an-optimization-goal.md

 trainer say "In my experience, Scrum of Scrums works great!"
 And I can see how that could be true, if we're optimizing for the sort of problems project managers are usually asked to solve.
-But if we're doing Scrum to increase agility, we'll want to consider some [better alternatives](/seven-alternatives-to-scrum-of-scrums/#coordination--integration-what-to-do-instead).
+But if we're doing Scrum to increase agility, we'll want to consider some [more agile alternatives](/seven-alternatives-to-scrum-of-scrums/#coordination--integration-what-to-do-instead).

 ## What happens without a system optimization goal?